S4mC/Files/Blog-Code/posts/Web App.md

 # Web App
-Create a Preact Web App with Vite
+Create a Preact Web App with Vite and htm<br>

 ## Tools
 - Vite: